Raigyo/angular-restaurangular/README.md

 *March 2020*

 > 🔨 Restaurant website.
-From Udemy '[Angular 6, Angular Material et RxJS 6 par la pratique](https://www.udemy.com/course/angular-6-angular-material-et-rxjs-6-par-la-pratique/)'.
+From Udemy '[Angular, Angular Material et RxJS par la pratique](https://www.udemy.com/course/angular-6-angular-material-et-rxjs-6-par-la-pratique/)'.
 It covers the basics concepts of Angular and RxJS: materials, reactive forms, observables...

 See the **demo** on [Github page]().